getsentry/sentry.engineering/src/content/blog/tombstone-support-android.md

 the NDK integration.
 If enough users of an app moved on to Android 12+, there is no further use in running both integrations.

-If, howeve,r the Native SDK interface is still in direct use, both integrations should work together without any visible degradation in UX.
+If, however, the Native SDK interface is still in direct use, both integrations work together without any visible degradation in UX.

 !!!code to enable it!!!